ryanrestine/HackTheBox_WriteUps/windows_machines/flight_notes.md

 iis apppool\defaultapppool
 ```

-Running `whoami /all` we see the SEImpersonate privilege is set:
+Running `whoami /all` we see the SEImpersonatePrivilege is set:

 ```
 PRIVILEGES INFORMATION